geekypedia/Rester/README.md

 It mainly comprises of an API engine that projects your MySQL database as a fully working collection of RESTful APIs which are compliant with OpenAPI Specifications (Swagger).
 You can just plug-in your existing database by providing a connection string, and immediately you will get fully featured RESTful APIs, along with documentation generated in Swagger.
 It supports OpenAuth and also provides a token based mechanism for securing your APIs.
 It also provides built-in login APIs to authenticate and generate token.
 It provides built-in file upload APIs.
 It provides embedded IDE, DB Management Tool and terminal and you can run all of these from browser.

-Best part of this is, it has got a very simple architecture, so it is compatible to be hosted as-is on shared hosting environments, even on the free ones like 000webhost and byethost.
+Best part of this is, it has got a very simple architecture, so it is compatible to be hosted as-is on shared hosting environments, even on the free ones like FreeHosting.com, GoogieHost and 000webhost.
+We have also tried it on cheaper hosts like HostBudget.com, BingLoft, Flaunt7, KatyaWeb.
 So, all you need is your grandpa's laptop, a browser and internet.

 This is your silver bullet for Rapid Application Development in web browser.